decentraland/old-documentation/_includes/home.md

     <div>
       <div class="image"><img src="/images/home/1.png"/></div>
       <div class="title">Coding scenes</div>
-      <div class="description">An overview the tools and the essential concepts surrounding the SDK.</div>
+      <div class="description">An overview of the tools and the essential concepts surrounding the SDK.</div>
     </div>
   </a>
   <a href="">